sharonchoong/svg-exportJS/README.md

 The UMD module is available from this repository (see the `dist/umd` folder), or from CDNs such as jsdelivr.

 Two versions are available:
 - The *main* version is lightweight and requires installing dependencies as needed.
+It is included in the NPM package manager.
 - The *standalone* version already pre-installs all dependencies packaged with the library for convenience, at the expense of being memory-heavy.
+It is excluded from the NPM package to reduce the package size.

 #### Example 1: main version